sergeyshpadyrev/variabler/README.md

 Setting the environment does the following things:

 - Takes the files from `envy/templates` directory
-- Fills these files with values from `envy/variables.json`
+- Fills the values from `envy/variables.json` to these files
-- Copies them to the project according to paths defined in `envy/paths.json`
+- Copies the files to the project structure according to the paths defined in `envy/paths.json`

 #### Select environment